iptoux/bbot/README.md

 5. Ensure the model name in your env.local file matches the name in LM Studio
 6. Check LM Studio logs for any errors
 7. Try restarting the LM Studio server if it becomes unresponsive

+### User Facts Extraction Troubleshooting
+1. LLM not used: Ensure `FACTS_VIA_LLM=true` and either `OPENAI_API_KEY` is set or `LM_STUDIO_API_URL` is reachable.
+2. Model name with LM Studio: If your `OPENAI_MODEL` starts with `openai/`, the bot will automatically strip the prefix for LM Studio.
+3. No new facts: The LLM may have determined there are no persistent facts to add, or it produced invalid JSON; the bot then falls back to regex.
+4. Duplicates: The bot deduplicates facts against stored ones; identical facts won’t be re-added.
+5. Storage file: Verify that `user-memory.json` is writable by the process.

 ## Dependencies